-Another less taxing way to get to the glacier is to take the steep cog railway which leaves from the valley floor in Chamonix.
-This train leaves every half an hour and takes you to an elevation of about 6000 feet.
-The train ride from the valley floor to the glacier takes about 20 minutes and travels through some spectacular scenery.
+Another less taxing way to reach the glacier is to take the steep cog railway which leaves from the valley floor in Chamonix.
+This train leaves every half an hour and reaches a maximum elevation of about 6000 feet.
+The train ride from the valley floor to the glacier takes about 20 minutes and passes through some spectacular scenery.
 It is amazing how steep the tracks are.
-As you ride in the train you can’t help but feel like the train is about to slip backwards or slide down the track.
+As you ride the train you can’t help but feel that the train is about to slip backwards or slide down the track.
 Before you depart make sure to look at the display of the train tracks at the station in the valley floor.
 Look closely at the large teeth in the middle of the tracks, and you might feel a little safer on your journey!

 One of the highlights of the glacier is the Grotte de la Mer de Glace.
 This is an ice cave that is carved into the glacier annually.
-As you walk down the several switchbacks of steps towards the glacier you will notice the old tunnels, left over from previous years.
+As you walk down the several switchbacks of steps towards the glacier you will notice old tunnels, left over from previous years.
 Some will be almost caved in, and some will still have characteristics of their original shape.
 These old tunnels are a testament to the power and movement of this glacier.
 The cave has been carved every year since 1946.
 Tunneling work is started in mid February and continues for about three months.

 Beware about stepping off of the carpet outside of the tunnel.
-Usually there will be a plastic fence stopping people from walking on the glacier.
+Usually there will be a plastic fence preventing curious visitors from walking on the glacier.
 If you leave the carpet you will be in a very dangerous part of the glacier.
 There are rocks constantly falling and sliding down the ice and the outside walls of the glacier are quite steep so the falling rocks move at a rapid rate of speed.
 I stood on the carpet and looked up the glacier and saw many rocks of all sizes falling down over the ice.

 For those agile and wanting to climb on the glacier there is a place on La Mer de Glace just for you.
 I should first mention that you can take glacier climbing and hiking classes from local companies.
-You can also rent equipment from local stores in Chamonix, such as ice axes, crampons, boots, ect… See the section titled Equipment Rental/Purchase for more information.
+You can also rent equipment from local stores in Chamonix, such as ice axes, crampons, boots, ect… See Our Equipment Rental/Purchase notes for more information.
 From the ice cave, walk up towards the first tram and then catch the trail that leads towards the start of the glacier, towards the mountains.
-This trail will first lead you to the Glaciology and crystal exhibit.
-There are truly some fantastic and large crystals that are found in the Chamonix area.
-My favorites are the large brown smoky quartz crystals.
-This exhibit is displayed inside a tunnel that has been carved through solid rock, on the right side of the path.
-This exhibit is displayed in a winding tunnel that is several hundred feet in length.
+This trail leads to a glaciology and crystal exhibit which displays a number of impressive crystals found in and near Chamonix.
+Our favorites are the large brown smoky quartz crystals.
+This exhibit is displayed inside a winding tunnel several hundred feet in length carved through solid rock, located on the right side of the path.
 I found that 10 minutes was a sufficient amount of time to see all that was displayed.